m-rutter/advent-of-code/README.md

 project.
 Does not have full coverage for all days as I find they end up becoming too time consuming eventually.

-## Install CLI

-To use and install the cli tool that uses the library with `cargo`, clone the repo and run `cargo install --path .` in the project directory.
-If cargo was installed using `rustup` the resulting binary ought to be in your PATH as `aoc-cli`.
-Uninstall with `cargo uninstall aoc-cli`.

 ## CLI Usage

 aoc-cli: